CMHayden/NoSQL-Data-Storage/README.md

 ### Callum Hayden

 My main contribution was writing the report.
-I struggled more with the queries, but with help from both Mark and Ridwan I managed to learn and write a few queries on my own.
-I managed to help a bit with the loading of data and creation of the database, however, it was more so my colleagues who figured this task out.
-I’m pleased with the work I did and proud of what I learnt and am more than pleased with the contributions from my team members.
+I also wrote some queries and buckled down to help as a team when we were struggling with queries or unsure if they were correct.
+I helped whenever needed and I am extremely happy with my contribution as well as that of my team members.

 ## Task 1